iQuHACK/2021_Surfers/README.md

 # K-means Cluttering with Quantum Annealing Applied to Electoral Redistricting

 ## Introduction

 ## Motivation/Goals for the Project

+Gerrymandering is the practice of redrawing geopolitical district boundaries to give an unfair advantage to a political party in elections.

+Our goal was to use the well-known method of k-means clustering and D-Wave’s Leap hybrid solver to prevent gerrymandering practices.
+Using population information from census data over the counties of a state, we are able to suggest best practices for districting in elections.

+We wanted to take quantum computing and demonstrate its applicability in topics that affect not just scientists and engineers, but the general public.

 ## Description of the Work

 ## Proposals for Future Work